-- A. The MIC can be turned off without impacting the integrity of the system if both airlock doors remain closed. - B. During routine changes of gloves, sleeves, sharps or trash containers, the blower on the barrier isolator is left ON. - C. The frequency of changes is as follows.
-Changes are documented on the monthly log for each MIC: - 1.
-Gloves (non-powdered, nitrile): Sterile gloves are recommended for the standard MIC units.
-The MIC EDU automatically decontaminates gloves as part of the process. - (a) For the hazardous substance MIC, gloves are to be changed based on usage for low volume use 20-25 preparations per week, a weekly change is appropriate.
-For volume over twenty five per day, change daily or when personnel hand sizes require the change, and at any sign of wear or breach of integrity. - (b) For the IV admixture MIC, gloves are to be changed weekly, when personnel hand sizes require the change, or at any sign of wear or breach of integrity. - 2.
-Sleeves: (note: sleeves are not required to be sterile) - (a) For the hazardous substance MIC, sleeves are to be changed every six months or at any sign of wear or breach of integrity.

-- (b) For the IV admixture MIC, sleeves are to be changed every six months or at any sign of wear or breach of integrity. - 3.
-Sharps and trash containers: Change as they become full. - 4.
+- A. The 797P can be turned off without impacting the integrity of the system if both airlock doors remain closed. - B. During routine changes of gloves, sleeves, sharps container, the blower on the barrier isolator is left ON. - C. The frequency of changes is as follows.
+Changes are documented on the monthly log. - 1.
+Gloves (non-powdered, nitrile): Sterile gloves are recommended.
+For the IV admixture 797P, gloves are to be changed weekly, when personnel hand sizes require the change, or at any sign of wear or breach of integrity. - 2.
+Sleeves: (note: sleeves are not required to be sterile) For the IV admixture 797P, sleeves are to be changed every six months or at any sign of wear or breach of integrity. - 3.
+Sharps containers: Change as they become full. - 4.
 Blowers should be operated at all times.
-If the MIC is turned off, operate the MIC for 2 minutes prior to compounding. - D. Interior Cleaning MIC Family of Isolators:
+If the 797P is turned off, operate the 797P MIC for 2 minutes prior to compounding.

+D. Interior Cleaning: